Jeena's Vegetarian Kebab tastes absolutely delicious. It is Lebanese style because the kebab filling is cooked with a Falfel mixture.

 1 Tbsp Chickpea Flour

-Blend the onion and garlic and put into a bowl, then blend the pulses to a paste (it does not have to be a fine paste so don't worry) then add to the bowl and mix together along with all the other ingredients, put it in the fridge for 20 minutes.
+Blend the pulses to a paste (it does not have to be a fine paste) then add to the onion and garlic, mix together along with the other ingredients apart from the chickpea flour.

 Let it fry for a few minutes then keep mixing it around until it looks like chunks of mince meat.